ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

     from ska_tango_testing.integration import TangoEventTracer
     from <...> import AdminMode

-    # Step 1: subclass the base class SUTAction to create a custom action
+    # Step 1: Subclass the base class SUTAction to create a custom action
     # from scratch.
     class ActivateSubsystem(SUTAction):
         """Activate a subsystem and ensure it is reachable."""